AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Stottler Henke’s Aurora

-Stottler Henke’s Aurora identifies key scheduling decision points and executes sensitivity analysis to determine the optimal time and resources.
+Stottler Henke’s Aurora identifies key scheduling decision points and executes a sensitivity analysis to determine the optimal time and resources.
 It also provides a stable schedule mode to keep the previous schedule while inserting new data.

 What is predictive maintenance?